-Segmented particle counters, or counters with sub-units in general, can be used to estimate the number of impinging particles.
+Segmented particle counters, or counters with subunits in general, can be used to estimate the number of impinging particles.
 In doing so, the effect of pile-up needs to be accounted for.
 This effect occurs when two or more particles hit the same segment (or sub-unit) of the detector within a time interval so short that they cannot be individually resolved.
 It constitutes a source of undercounting.

-In this paper we presented and compared four counting strategies that account for the pile-up effect: the simplest "infinite window", the "N-bin" strategy, the "N-bin centered"

-Fig. 15 Input number of muons (solid line), input number of muons as seen by the detector (dotted line), and reconstructed number of muons (dashed line) using the 1-bin strategy, as a function of time.
-The input number of muons as a function of time are the average muon profile of proton showers with $17.8 \le \log{10}(E/eV) \le 18.0$ and $\theta \lesssim 18^{\circ}$ ($\sin^2 \theta \le 0.10$) at 450 m from the core.
-The average number of muons as seen by the detector is computed by introducing the time delays from the detector in the input muons.
-The shaded areas represent 1σ uncertainties strategy (an improved version of the N-bin strategy), and the "1-bin" strategy developed in this work.
-They are all based in the solution to the classical occupancy problem, or, as stated in Sect.
+In this paper we presented and compared four counting strategies that account for the pile-up effect: the simplest "infinite window", the Nbin strategy, the "N-bin centered" strategy (an improved version of the N-bin strategy), and the 1-bin strategy developed in this work.
+They are all based in the solution to the classical occupancy problem, or, as stated in Sec.
 2, the "balls in boxes problem" (where the balls are the particles and the boxes are the segments).
-The main difference between the strategies is the duration of the window in which the muon pattern matches of different segments are considered simultaneous: the complete trace for the infinite window strategy, the length of the singlemuon pattern for the N-bin and N-bin centered strategies, and the time resolution for the 1-bin strategy.
+The main difference between the strategies is the duration of the window in which the muon pattern matches of different segments are considered simultaneous: the complete trace for the infinite window strategy, the length of the single-muon pattern for the N-bin and N-bin centered strategies, and the time resolution for the 1-bin strategy.
 The difference between the N-bin and N-bin centered strategies is that the position of the windows is optimized for the latter, such that the center of the output signal coincides with the center of a certain window.
 The key difference of the 1-bin strategy with respect to the rest is the consideration of inhibited segments.